saf-dmitry/mdviewer/README.md

 ## Configuration Files

+MDviewer stores configuration data in UTF-8-encoded YAML files which have the `.yml` extension.
+While this is a little trickier than using a GUI, you're rewarded with a flexible system.

 By default, MDviewer checks the following places for configuration files, in the following order:

-- `$HOME/.config/mdviewer/settings.yml` on macOS and GNU/Linux or `%APPDATA%\mdviewer\settings.yml` on MS Windows
+1. `$HOME/.config/mdviewer/settings.yml` on macOS and GNU/Linux or `%APPDATA%\mdviewer\settings.yml` on MS Windows
-- `settings.yml` in the application's root directory
+2. `settings.yml` in the application's root directory

-Configuration files are UTF-8-encoded YAML files.
+In general, you should place your personal settings in `$HOME/.config/mdviewer/settings.yml` or `%APPDATA%\mdviewer\settings.yml`, so they will be preserved between software updates.

 ## Setting a Markdown Processor